|

 1 tbsp. unsalted butter, room temperature

-Sauce Bercy---White wine and white peppercorn brown sauce for chicken, veal and
+Sauce Bercy---A tart white wine and white peppercorn sauce for chicken, veal and pork.
+It will be golden in color when done.

 Amount/Measure/Ingredient